When Is A Living Trust A Waste Of Money

 One of my biggest pet peeves over the years has been the over-selling of living trust packages to folks doing their estate planning.
 There are definitely times when a living trust is a good estate planning tool.
 However, for many individuals a living trust is an unnecessary expense.

 Beware of the estate planning person who tries to sell you on a living trust without even exploring your assets and estate planning needs.
 Otherwise, you could end up paying a large sum for something you don't need.

 So how can you determine whether you truly do need a living trust?
 Typically, living trusts are only needed for more complicated estates, where you own real property in different states, or privacy concerns.
-To see where a living trust might be appropriate, see this blog.

 Here are five signs that you do not need a living trust and drawing one up is probably a waste of money.

 5 Reasons A Living Trust Might Not Be Necessary